 Marine mammals.
 Most restrictions are seasonal and dependent on the animals’ presence.
 Ships should keep 2 nm away from walrus haul outs during the season when animals are out on land.
 These vessels should avoid locations of known regular animal concentrations, which in most cases are yet to be identified at the local or regional scale.
 For cetaceans, the distance to known concentrations should keep noise levels below 120 dB per 1 mPa.
 Often marine mammal observers on board and the introduction of speed limits will be required.

 Seabirds.
-Notable concern for most habitats: the importance of bird areas should be considered in oil spill contingency plans and ships should be double hulled.
+Source of notable concern for most habitats where the importance of bird areas should be considered in oil spill contingency plans and ships should be double hulled.
 Can be a source of significant concern for core habitats (moulting sites, wintering areas, migration stopovers) of eiders.

 Fish.
-Minor concern for many fish habitats.
+Source of minor concern for many fish habitats.

 Benthos.
 Source of significant concern due to habitat sensitivity and scale of potential harm.